-- Clean out your gutters and make sure downpipes and any outlets are clear of leaves and debris and repair any leaking gutters if needed.
-If a gutter is then blocked up with water it could freeze and pull away from the building, causing further damage, and a backlog of water could run the risk of freezing which could burst your pipes.
+Clean out your gutters, making sure that downpipes and any outlets are clear of leaves and debris.
+You'll also need to check and repair any leaking gutters.
+If a gutter is then blocked up with water, then this could freeze and pull away from the building causing further damage.
+A backlog of water could also run the risk of freezing, ultimately bursting your pipes.

-- Inspect the roof (e.g. carefully from the ground) for any broken, loose or missing slates/tiles/mortar or flashings and watch for any early signs of leaks or condensation on the ceilings, especially at the outer edges of the ceilings.
-And in the case of ice and snow on the roof, make sure there is nothing that can be damaged should it slide off when thawing.
+Inspect the roof (e.g. carefully from the ground) for any broken, loose or missing slates/tiles/mortar or flashings, and watch for any early signs of leaks or condensation on the ceilings - especially at the outer edges.
+In the case of ice and snow on the roof, make sure that there is nothing that could be damaged should an ice shelf slide off as it thaws.

 Saving energy and money

 Getting your boiler serviced or inspected should always be at the forefront of any autumn MOT as a boiler breakdown is a grim experience.
 Many property-owners do not realise that a well-maintained boiler will burn less fuel, so having your boiler checked and your heating system serviced will save money and, most importantly, it could potentially avoid a terrible tragedy.

 Ensuring your loft has adequate insulation and fitting draught excluders will both keep your house warmer and save you energy.
 There are lots of cheap, easy ways to heat up your property, meaning your tenants will be less likely to reach for the thermostat.

 With our winters expected to get colder and heating costs on the rise, it’s important to make sure your property is well insulated and retaining as much heat as possible.
 Close all windows, and only open them during the day when the sun is shining so the rooms can absorb the free light and warmth.
 Insert a rubber or foam window draft excluder in each room, which will immediately stop draughts from entering a room and in return it will keep rooms warmer which will make it cheaper to heat.